Refined Vertex Sparsifiers of Planar Graphs: Terminal-Cuts Scheme

 \section{Terminal-Cuts Scheme}

 In this section we present applications of our results in Section~\ref{SEC: Elementary cuts General graphs} to data structures that store all the minimum terminal cuts in a graph $G$.
+As our focus is on the data structure's memory requirement, we do not discuss its query time.
 We start with a formal definition of such a data structure, and then provide our bounds of $\tilde{O}(|\T_e|)$ bits for general graphs (Theorem~\ref{THM: UB data Structure}), and $\tilde{O}(2^{\gamma}k^2)$ bits for planar graphs (Corollaries~\ref{COR: UB k^2 data Structure} and~\ref{THM: UB data structure gamma(G)}).
+In comparison, a trivial data structure for general graphs uses $\tilde{O}(2^k)$ bits, by storing the cost of all the terminal mincuts explicitly.

-\begin{definition} A \emph{terminal-cuts scheme (\TCs)} is a data structure that uses storage (memory) $M$ to support the following two operations on a $k$-terminal network $G=(V,E,T,c)$, where $n=|V|$ and $c:E \to \{1,\ldots,n^{O(1)}\}$. \begin{enumerate} \item Preprocessing, denoted $P$, which gets as input the network $G$ and builds $M$. \item Query, denoted $R$, which gets as input a subset of terminals $S$, and uses $M$ (without access to $G$) to output the cost of the minimum cutset $E_S$. \end{enumerate} \end{definition}
+\begin{definition} A \emph{terminal-cuts scheme (\TCs)} is a data structure that uses a storage (memory) $M$ to support the following two operations on a $k$-terminal network $G=(V,E,T,c)$, where $n=|V|$ and $c:E \to \{1,\ldots,n^{O(1)}\}$. \begin{enumerate} \item Preprocessing, denoted $P$, which gets as input the network $G$ and builds $M$. \item Query, denoted $R$, which gets as input a subset of terminals $S$, and uses $M$ (without access to $G$) to output the cost of the minimum cutset $E_S$. \end{enumerate} \end{definition}

 We usually assume a machine word size of $O(\log n)$ bits, because even if $G$ has only unit-weight edges, the cost of a cut might be $O(n^2)$, which is not bounded in terms of $k$.

 \begin{theorem} Every $k$-terminal network $G=(V,E,T,c)$ admits a \TCs with storage size of $O(|\T_e(G)|(k+\log n))$ bits, where $\T_e(G)$ is the set of elementary cutsets in $G$. \end{theorem}